 - The spiral model is perfect for projects that are large and complex in nature as continuous prototyping and evaluation help in mitigating any risk.

-- Because of its risk handling ability, the model is best suited for projects which are very critical like software related to health domain, space exploration, etc.
+- Because of its risk handling ability, the model is best suited for projects which are very critical like software related to the health domain, space exploration, etc.

 - This model supports the client feedback and implementation of change requests (CRs) which is not possible in conventional models like a waterfall.